Native American Studies

 Location: 239 American Indian Hall

-Montana State University has an American Indian enrollment of approximately 775 students.
-There is an active American Indian Student Council (AIC) as well as chapter of the American Indian Science and Engineering Society (AISES) and the Society of American Indian Graduate Students (SAIGS).
-NAS houses the American Indian Student Center and the American Indian and Alaska Native Student Support Services office, with staff providing Native students with academic advising, counseling, and mentoring.
-The Student Center offers tutorial assistance, telephone and fax access, and a computer lab.
+Montana State University has an American Indian enrollment of approximately 820 students.
+There is an active American Indian Student Council (AIC) as well as chapter of the American Indian Science and Engineering Society (AISES), American Indigenous Business Leaders (AIBL) and the Society of American Indian Graduate Students (SAIGS).
+NAS houses the Dr. Dan Voyich Student Commons and the American Indian and Alaska Native Student Support Services office, with staff providing Native students with academic advising, counseling, and mentoring.
+The Student Center offers tutorial assistance and a computer lab.

-Native American Studies offers an interdisciplinary program of study in American Indian culture and history, policy and law, community affairs, education, and other related areas through a non-teaching minor in Native American Studies, an online graduate certificate in Native American Studies, a Master of Arts in Native American Studies, as well as opportunities for all MSU undergraduate students to gain a multicultural perspective in meeting the university's core curriculum requirements.
+Native American Studies offers an interdisciplinary program of study in American Indian culture and history, policy and law, community affairs, education, and other related areas through a non-teaching minor in Native American Studies, an online graduate certificate in Native American Studies, an online graduate certificate in Indigenous Food Systems , a Master of Arts in Native American Studies, as well as opportunities for all MSU undergraduate students to gain a multicultural perspective in meeting the university's core curriculum requirements.

 Research and Creative Activity